What is a Share Option Plan?

-A Share Vesting Agreement is a mechanism for employees to purchase shares which are subject to a vesting period.
+A Share Vesting Agreement is a mechanism for employees to purchase shares that are subject to a vesting period.
 An Employee Share Option Plan is a mechanism for employees to get share options which are also subject to a vesting period.
-But which they can exercise at a later date.
+But they can exercise at a later date.

 More information on the differences between the two mechanisms can be found in this article: How do I reward my team with shares or equity?

 What is the process to establish an Employee Share Option Plan?

 3. Granting Options to Employees

 Step 1) How to draft an Employee Share Option Plan

 The Employee Share Option Plan establishes the general rules under which the board will grant the options.

 An ESOP typically sets out the purpose of the plan (e.g. to incentivise employees).
 Also, who will be eligible to participate in the plan (e.g. employees of all levels or a certain level or above).
 And, most importantly, the overall size of the pool of shares that the option holders will be able to buy.